|Nutrition Facts (per serving)|

 Gather the ingredients.

-In a medium saucepan, melt the butter and stir in the flour to make a roux.
+In a medium saucepan over medium heat, melt the butter and stir in the flour to make a roux.

 Allow the roux to cook for 1 to 2 minutes while stirring.

 Add the milk a little at a time, whisking it continuously, allowing the mixture to blend and thicken.
 This will take about 10 minutes, although 20 minutes is recommended by cooking school instructors.
 Lower the heat to medium-low if needed.

 - You can use your preferred milk, although whole milk will result in a creamier sauce.
 There is some debate over whether the milk should be cold, room temperature, or warmed.
 Choose your side, but be sure not to start with hot or scalded milk.
 You can heat the milk briefly in the microwave or on the stovetop.

 - Pay attention to your sauce as it cooks.
 You need to stir it pretty much throughout cooking to ensure there aren't lumps, everything is blended together well, and nothing is scorching on the bottom of the pan.